OpenNebula/docs/source/advanced_components/application_flow_and_auto-scaling/appflow_use_cli.rst

 |oneflow-templates-net-1|

 Then each Role of the service can be attached to one or more dynamic networks individually.
+The network can be attached to the Role as an alias.
+In this case, you need to specify the interface to add the alias by selecting the virtual network it will be attached to.
+For example the Role, ``slave`` in the next picture will have one physical interface attached to the ``PRIVATE`` network.
+This interface will also have a IP alias configured from network ``PUBLIC``.

-Additionally you can set the role that exposes an RDP endpoint.
+Additionally you can set if the VMs in the Role exposes an RDP endpoint.
+Equivalently, you need to specify the IP of the VM for the RDP connection by selecting the virtual network the interface is attached to.

 |oneflow-templates-net-2|